margocat57/Onegin_new/README.md

-# Eugene Onegin: The Encyclopedia of Russian Life in Code
+# Eugene Onegin: Encyclopedia of Russian Life in Code

 Vissarion Belinsky, the renowned Russian literary critic, famously described Alexander Pushkin's novel in verse "Eugene Onegin" as an "encyclopedia of Russian life" in his seminal article.
 This characterization remains profoundly influential to this day, compelling literature teachers worldwide to assign essays on the topic "Eugene Onegin as an encyclopedia of Russian life."